 The plan covers drugs that require a written prescription, have a drug identification number and are on the Manulife Managed Formulary (this list is subject to change without notice).

-For each eligible prescription fill, you pay a co-pay which is $5.00 plus the dispensing fee up to $492 per family per calendar year, for the lowest priced alternative (typically a generic) drug covered under the managed drug formulary.
+For each eligible prescription fill, you pay the dispensing fee up to $492 per family per calendar year, for the lowest priced alternative (typically a generic) drug covered under the managed drug formulary.

 Tip: Speak to your physician about prescribing a 90 day supply of maintenance medications.
 You may be able to save on some of your out-of pocket expenses.